publiccodenet/SpaceCraft/Notes/README-VISUALIZATION.md

-# CraftSpace Visualization Techniques
+# SpaceCraft Visualization Techniques

-This document provides a comprehensive overview of the visualization techniques implemented in the CraftSpace project for rendering Internet Archive collections efficiently and beautifully in 3D space.
+This document provides a comprehensive overview of the visualization techniques implemented in the SpaceCraft project for rendering Internet Archive collections efficiently and beautifully in 3D space.

 ## Table of Contents